 When we hear sounds that are unpleasant to our ears.

-The body will resist when it hears sounds that are not in harmony, unpleasant to our ears or chaotic frequencies such as noise or sounds that remind the body of an unpleasant experience or event from the past or early childhood that triggers disturbing memories.
-Each time the body resists it contracts.
-It resists and contracts, resists and contracts, and continues this resisting and contracting until the organs are almost suffocated and strangled from constant contraction.
+The body will resist when it hears sounds that are not in harmony, unpleasant to our ears or chaotic frequencies such as noise or sounds that trigger disturbing, painful or fearful memories that remind the body of an unpleasant experience or event from the past or early childhood.
+Each time the memory is triggered the body resists and contracts.
+It resists and contracts, resists and contracts, and continues this resisting and contracting until the organs are almost suffocated and starved of oxygen and energy from constant contraction.

 External stimuli can cause a reaction in the body at a physical, emotional and mental level.
 The body may have internalised these sounds as feelings of fear, anger, distress, or anxiety.
 Alternatively the body can internalise sounds from the past as feelings of being happy, calm, peaceful, joyful, or relaxed.

-The aim of sound healing therapy is to help the body to internalise and deal with whatever may be causing the resistance and contraction on any level of the body’s energy field, and iron out any discrepancies that may have accumulated over many years, replacing anxiety, anger and fear, with relaxation, calm, peace and harmony.
+The aim of sound healing therapy is to help the body to internalise and deal with whatever may be causing the resistance and contraction on any level of the body’s energy field, physical, emotional and mental, and iron out any discrepancies that may have accumulated over many years, replacing anxiety, tension, anger and fear, with relaxation, calm, peace and harmony.